api3dao/vitepress-docs/docs/explore/dapis/what-are-dapis.md

 <!--They can power various decentralized applications such as DeFi
 lending, synthetic assets, stable coins, derivatives, NFTs and more.-->

-### Understanding dAPIs

-dAPIs are composed of a Beacon or a set of Beacons, which are first-party data feeds.
-A Beacon is directly powered and maintained on-chain by the owner of the data, the API provider, which effectively removes third-party middlemen that other oracle solutions rely on.
+dAPIs are composed of a beacon or a set of beacons, which are first-party data feeds.
+A beacon is directly powered and maintained on-chain by the owner of the data, the API provider, which effectively removes third-party middlemen that other oracle solutions rely on.
 This approach creates source transparency in addition to, higher security, cost-efficiency and scalability through less parties being involved in the oracle service operation.

-### dAPIs connect smart contracts to first-party data feeds
+## dAPIs connect smart contracts to first-party data feeds

-Through the use of the function `setDapiName` API3 can associate the ID of a Beacon or Beacon Set with a human-readable name like ETH/USD.
-The benefit of this approach is that the dApps continue reading the same dAPI name through `readDataFeedWithDapiName` without being required to make any changes to their oracle specifications, effectively turning dAPIs into a turn-key data feed solution for smart contract engineers.
+Through the use of the proxy contract function `read()` API3 can associate the ID of a beacon or beacon set with a human-readable name like ETH/USD.
+The benefit of this approach is that dApps continue to read the same dAPI name without being required to make any changes to their code, effectively turning dAPIs into a turn-key data feed solution for smart contract developers.

 <img src="../assets/images/02-b-First_vs_Third_party_oracles-Descentralized_API_(dAPI).png" width="400"/>

-At the core, a **dAPI** is a mapping that points towards a **Beacon** or a **Beacon Set**, similarly to how an ENS name is mapped to a wallet address.
-The ability to control this mapping allows the API3 DAO to take over the management overhead that is associated with oracle infrastructure by e.g. creating a new Beacon Set if one first-party oracle becomes unavailable and pointing the name "AVAX/USD" towards the newly created ID.
+At the core, a **dAPI** is a mapping that points towards a **beacon** or a **beacon set**, similarly to how an ENS name is mapped to a wallet address.
+The ability to control this mapping allows the API3 DAO to take over the management overhead that is associated with oracle infrastructure by e.g. creating a new beacon set if one first-party oracle becomes unavailable and pointing the name "AVAX/USD" towards the newly created ID.

-### What is a Beacon or a Beacon Set?
+## What is a Beacon or a Beacon Set?

-A Beacon is a point of data that is kept alive on-chain by a respective first-party oracle.
+A beacon is a point of data that is kept alive on-chain by a respective first-party oracle.
 It corresponds to an ID which is derived from the hash of the Airnode address that is deployed by an API Provider, in combination with the request parameters.
 This resulting ID will always represent a specific provider